deeplearner0731/deep-neural-network-subgroup/README.md

 - **Linear Regression Models**: Implements linear regression with both modified outcomes and modified covariates.

 ## Latest Update — July 2025
-We refactored the DeepRAB codebase to eliminate reported bugs.
+We’ve refactored the DeepRAB codebase to address previously reported bugs and improve stability.
+Additionally, we’ve added a demo script for hyperparameter tuning.
+For demonstration purposes, the script includes only a small set of hyperparameters.
+Users are encouraged to explore a broader hyperparameter space when running on HPC environments.

 ### Prerequisites